 Perimeter Institute promotes an inclusive, welcoming culture and a family-friendly workplace.
-The Emmy Noether Fellowships are central to Perimeter Institute's initiatives to support female physicists.
-The Fellowships do provide financial and organizational support to those who are selected each year.
+The Emmy Noether Visiting Fellowships are central to Perimeter Institute's initiatives to support female physicists.
+The Fellowships provide financial and organizational support to those who are selected each year.

 Emmy Noether Visiting Fellowships are held for periods of up to one year.
 Early-career faculty-level scientists are especially encouraged to apply.

 We welcome all candidates to apply by January 10, 2017; however, applicants will be considered until all positions are filled.